jasm1nii/xml-feed-generator/README.md

    -  `<element class="p-summary">` as `<summary>`
    -  `<element class="e-content">` (or `<element class="entry"` for older markup) as `<content>`
    -  `/path/to/blog/entry` as `<id>`/`<link>`
 3. outputs all of the above to `articles.xml` in another directory.

+for reference, you can check out [the resulting file](https://jasm1nii.xyz/blog/articles/articles.xml) that i've generated myself.

-feel free to modify for your needs!
+feel free to modify according to your needs!